allexandre97/WaveSim/README.md

 Some of this parameters can also be passed to the program at run time by providing it with some flags.
 The flags **always** have priority over what was defined in the input file.
 In order to get an explanation on the available flags and how to use them you can call ```WaveSim -h``` or ```WaveSim --help```.

 As explained before, the program saves its progress by creating some files.
 So far, the output files are .bmp files with a terrible colormap depicting the wave as well as ~~totally not .txt~~ .dat files containing the values of the wave separated by commas.
+These files are saved into a folder called FRAMES in the execution directory and their base name can be changed by setting the ```-w <filename>``` or ```--writefile <filename>``` flag at run time.
+In the case this is not set, their name defaults to "out.x".
 An auxiliary python script is also provided to make prettier pictures using said .dat files.
 By running ```python BuildGraphs.py -h``` you can get info on how to use the script.
-The files are saved to a folder called FRAMES in the execution directory and their base name can be changed by setting the ```-w <filename>``` or ```--writefile <filename>``` flag at run time.
-In the case this is not set, it defaults to "out".
+Once you generate all the pictures, you can compile them into a video by using a tool like [ffmpeg](https://ffmpeg.org/).

 A sample file is provided so you can get a feel of how to use this program.

 ## Compiling and Building.

 ### Dependencies: